What Business Licenses & Permits are Needed in Indiana?

-Starting a business in Indiana will mean potentially registering with a number of federal, state and local agencies.
+Starting a business in Indiana will mean potentially registering with a number of federal, state, and local agencies.
 Let’s take a look at common licenses and permits a business will register for in Indiana.

-Indianapolis – Certain types of activities require a business license in Indianapolis such as alarm companies, businesses with five or more coin operated machines, groomers, massage businesses and more.
-The Small Business Center issues business licenses for businesses operating in the City of Chicago, regulating industries such as retail stores, food establishments, day care centers, manufacturing facilities, auto repair shops and many more.
+Indianapolis – Certain types of activities require a business license in Indianapolis, such as alarm companies, businesses with five or more coin-operated machines, groomers, massage businesses, and more.
+The Small Business Center issues business licenses for businesses operating in the City of Chicago, regulating industries such as retail stores, food establishments, day care centers, manufacturing facilities, auto repair shops, and many more.

-Fort Wayne – The City of Fort Wayne requires certain businesses to obtain licensing such as kennels, home-based businesses, businesses selling alcohol and more
+Fort Wayne – The City of Fort Wayne requires certain businesses to obtain licensing, such as kennels, home-based businesses, businesses selling alcohol, and more

 Evansville – Businesses such as street vendors, precious metal dealers, and others need licensing from the City of Evansville.

-South Bend – Some businesses need to register with the City of South Bend such as pet shops, alarm installers, restaurants and more.
+South Bend – Some businesses need to register with the City of South Bend, such as pet shops, alarm installers, restaurants, and more.

-Sales Tax Exemption Certificate – Businesses purchasing merchandise to resell will usually want to obtain an Indiana Sales Tax Exemption Certificate in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain an Indiana Sales Tax Exemption Certificate to not pay sales tax for merchandise resold to customers.

 In Indiana, there are over 400 different professional licenses, permits, etc., that are required before providing certain products and services.
 A variety of occupations in the state are regulated, such as home inspectors, interior designers, manicurists, plumbers, and many more.
 Additional information, fees, and licensing requirements for occupations are available from the Indiana Professional Licensing Agency.